Columbia Contact Tracing Program

 While primary contact tracing responsibilities and procedures for identified cases of COVID-19 are the responsibility of New York State and New York City, Columbia University has established a comprehensive Contact Tracing Program consistent with the New York State guidelines to trace the contacts of an individual testing positive for SARS-CoV-2, the virus that causes COVID-19.
 Guided by the Centers for Disease Control and Prevention and local public health agencies, the contact tracing program uses protocols and best practices for contact investigation and notification.
 The Columbia Contact Tracing Program’s goal is to assist in conducting contact tracing for all COVID-19 cases identified among Columbia affiliates through the Columbia testing program, or as reported to the University through the symptom attestation process.
 Persons who have not been notified by the local health authority or the Columbia University Test and Trace Program are not considered to have increased risk based on exposure to individuals diagnosed with COVID-19.
 The Columbia contact tracing program has partnered with the New York City Test and Trace Program to ensure coordination of contact tracing efforts and connection to available city resources.

 If you have a positive test through Columbia’s Testing Program, you will first be notified of the test result by a Columbia clinician, and given appropriate guidance on need for self-isolation and clinical care.
 You will also be informed that the Columbia Contact Tracing Team will call you for a contact tracing interview.
-If you are tested outside of Columbia and inform your school, department, or campus health service, your supervisor should call Columbia’s COVID Help Line (212-854-9355) to notify them of your positive test result.
-You may also call the Help Line for guidance.
+If you are tested outside of Columbia and inform your school, department, or campus health service, your supervisor should email [email protected] to notify them of your positive test result.
 The Columbia Tracing Team will be notified, and a member of the team will call you for a contact tracing interview.
 Our goal is to call you within 24 hours of your positive test result.

 As you have been diagnosed with COVID-19, you will be asked about your close contacts during the time you were infectious (2 days prior to symptom onset or 2 days prior to testing if you have no symptoms).
 Per New York City Department of Health, a close contact is defined as someone who has been within 6 feet of you for 10 minutes for more.
 We will ask about members of the Columbia community who meet this definition, as well as your household contacts (if you live with other Columbia affiliates).
 We will also provide information about additional resources you may need, and answer your questions.
 We will also let you know that you will hear from a New York City or New York State contact tracer to assess your contacts outside of Columbia.
 You will be assured that your name or other identifying characteristics will not be shared without your consent with any contacts.
 The Columbia Contact Tracing Team is only responsible for Columbia campus-related contacts.
 Non-campus household and other non-campus contacts will be elicited and contacted by the New York City Test and Trace Team.